East Waste provide Campbelltown City Council residents with a:

 Free drop-off for electronic items, ie. anything with a battery or a cord, at Campbelltown Council depot, 6 Newton Road, Campbelltown.
 Open Monday-Friday 8am-3pm.
 Or click here to search for your nearest drop-off location.

 East Waste and Campbelltown City Council work together to manage waste and recycling in the council area and the Council has is focused on minimising waste in the community.
-You can read more about Campbelltown City’s waste management goals in Environmental Management Plan 2020.
+You can read more about Campbelltown City’s waste management goals in the Environmental Management Plan 2020.

 Key targets from the plan: